samyukthamahankali/learn-git-branching/Section-1.md

 # Section - 1
 # Level - 1 - Git Commit

-This level introduces Git commits.
+This level introduces the concept of Git commits.

-Two commits are created on the main branch.
+I performed commits on the main branch to understand how Git saves changes.

-Each commit records the current state of the repository.
+Each commit represents a saved state of the repository.

-The main branch pointer advances with each commit, and HEAD remains on main.

 <img width="1920" height="1005" alt="Screenshot 2025-12-22 150814" src="https://github.com/user-attachments/assets/343fae9a-e0ba-406e-860a-04524862c37e" />